 Join us in October as we do a 31-day theme study in God’s promises from the Bible.
 Shannon from the Sweet Blessings blog put this reading plan together.
 Check it out HERE.

-We’re on a tour of the minor prophets for the rest of the summer: Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.
-You can join our study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
+You can join us in this study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
 Below today’s scripture is an example SOAP from our team.
+Feel free to share your SOAP in the comments too!
 Whether it’s your first time reading the Bible or you’ve been doing daily devotions for decades, God will use this One Thing to speak to you.
-We love hearing from you!
-Please use the comment section of our website to share your SOAP, thoughts or questions on the reading, or prayer requests.
-Join us as we build unity and community through God’s Word!
+We are excited to be starting our 5th year of the Discover One Thing online study!

 For the director of music.
 With stringed instruments.
 Of David.